 Administrative interns work in collaboration with WHAT’s marketing, development, company management and box office staff providing day-to-day support of WHAT’s internal operations.

-NEW THIS YEAR!
 Performance interns will have the opportunity to perform in productions on both our mainstage and in the Larry Phillips Performance Pavilion, as well as in programs in our community.
 Performance interns will also work with stage management and administrative staff to experience a broad spectrum of theatrical training.
-Audition requirements to be posted soon.
 Please include a headshot and performance resume with your application materials.
 Candidates are encouraged to attend our season audition in February (dates TBD).

 EXPECTATIONS AND QUALIFICATIONS

 - Flexibility with changing priorities and demands.

 - Available for a minimum of 12 consecutive weeks between May and September.

 Send a cover letter, resume, 2 letters of recommendation and a written response to the following questions:

 What are my goals for this internship?
 How will this experience benefit my personal and professional development?
 What makes me uniquely qualified to join WHAT this summer?

 Candidates are strongly encouraged to submit samples of their work, including writing, photographs and drawings with their application.

 Submit via email to email@example.com with INTERNSHIP APPLICATION as the subject, or to: